apache/comdev-site/source/pmc/adding-committers.md

 Finally, if you have specific requirements for committers (such as a period of time, or number of contributions) we encourage you to document that on your website.
-People like to know what their "career path" is in a project, rather than feeling that it is merely at the whims of a secret committee.
-If you see someone that seems to be on the path, point them to this document, so that they know what to expect, and what they can do to become a better contributor.
+People like to know what their "career path" is in a project, rather than feeling that it is merely at the whim of a secret committee.
+If you see someone who seems to be on the path, point them to this document, so that they know what to expect, and what they can do to become a better contributor.
 See also [Becoming A Committer](https://community.apache.org/contributors/becomingacommitter.html)